MakeContributions/markdown-dungeon/README.md

 >A dungeon is a place or prison where people are held.
 Usually, they can be found underground.

-This is an example repo illustration of a dungeon using **Markdown** on Github.
+This is an example repo illustration of a dungeon using **Markdown** on GitHub.
-In the dungeon the reader chooses which option to take and jumps into an appropriate page of the room that based on their choice.
+In the dungeon the reader chooses which option to take and jumps into an appropriate page of the room that is based on their choice.
 It is collaborative because the room is written by many authors.

 | [Start a new game](./start-new-game.md) |